corydesmond1/Blackjack-Game/README.md

 ### Game Preview

 ![image](https://github.com/corydesmond1/Blackjack-Game/assets/134815231/bb7ce1e8-98d1-459f-bf4d-f0931d37b570)
+### MVP
+-Hit and Stay button working with click events to show cards
+- Randomly select a card from the deck array to show on screen
+- Click event to shuffle the deck (onload)
+- Game logic for handling a winner

 ### Features
 Deck creation: The deck of cards is created at the beginning of the game when the window loads.
 Deck shuffling: The deck is shuffled using the Fisher-Yates algorithm to ensure randomness.